Class - Mammalia

 - Mammals are "warm-blooded": they maintain a constant, high body temperature independent of their surroundings.

 - As a rule, mammals bear live young.
-(Two primitive mammals are exceptions to this rule: the duckbilled platypus and the spiny anteater both lay eggs.)
+(Two primitive mammals are exceptions to this rule: the duckbilled platypus and the spiny anteater/echidna both lay eggs.)

 - Mammals nurse their young with milk.

 - Mammals have hair, at least at some stage in their development.
-A whale's smooth skin is an adaptation for swimming, and whales lose their hair before they are born.
-A newborn calf sometimes has a few sparse hairs around the rostrum that are lost within the first days of life.
+A whale’s smooth skin is an adaptation for swimming.
+A newborn calf often has a few sparse hairs around the rostrum that are lost within the first days of life.

 Order - Cetacea